tactlabs/mlwiki/1000-ml-project-ideas.md

 362. Diagnosing Malignant versus Benign Breast Tumors via Techniques in High Dimensions
 363. Hacking the Hivemind
 364. Diagnosing Parkinson’s from Gait
-365. Implementing Algorithms on GPUs for Real-Time Traffic Sign Classification 366.
-Vignette
+365. Implementing Algorithms on GPUs for Real-Time Traffic Sign Classification
+366. Vignette
 367. In JavaScript
 368. Searching for exoplanets in the Kepler public data
 369. Model Clustering via Group Lasso
 370. Improving Positron Emission Tomography Imaging with
-371. Algorithmic Trading of Futures via .David Montague
+371. Algorithmic Trading of Futures via - David Montague
 372. Topic-based comments exploration for online articles
 373. Personal Legal Counselor and Interpreter of the Law via
 374. Personalized Web Search